nvim-telekasten/telekasten.nvim/README.md

 The plugin defines the following functions.

 - `new_note()` : prompts for title and creates new note by template, then shows it in Telescope
+- `new_templated_note()` : prompts for title and then uses telescope for choosing a template.
+When a template is selected, a new note is created with it and opened.
+Should the note exist, it is opened immediately
 - `find_notes()` : find notes by file name (title), via Telescope
 - `find_daily_notes()` : find daily notes by date (file names, sorted, most recent first), via Telescope.
 If today's daily note is not present, it can be created optionally, honoring the configured template
 - `goto_today()` : pops up a Telescope window with today's daily note pre-selected.
 Today's note can optionally be created if not present, using the configured template